Magudam: Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Vaali.

 Reception

-Malini Mannath of The Indian Express wrote, "With a weak storyline, an abundance of characters who are never really justified, and a half-hearted treatment, Magudam is a film which never really takes off from the scene one."
+Malini Mannath of The Indian Express wrote, "With a weak storyline, an abundance of characters who are never really justified, and a half-hearted treatment, Magudam is a film which never really takes off from the scene one".
+Sujitha Sridharan of Kalki felt the film had very artificial scenes, fragmented scenes and ordinary music from Ilaiyaraaja.